anotherAsad/AdvancedVLSIdesign/README.md

 4. **Broadcast Form with Finegrain Pipelining**: _The multipliers in broadcast form are finegrain-pipelined._
 5. **Symmetric Broadcast Form**: _Since the coefficients of a low-pass filter are symmetric around y-axis, half the mulitplications in broadcast form are redundant.
 We can exploit this symmetry and reduce the multiplier count by half, since any two multipliers at an equal distance from the middle will have the same output._

-Given below are the design block diagrams of different FIR implementations:
+Given below are the design block diagrams of different FIR implementations.
+Each implementation has a corresponding verilog file with the same or similar name:

 <h3>1.
 Direct Form</h3>